EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * CBOR Value: The value to be used as CBOR abbreviation of the item.

    The value MUST be unique.
 The value can be a positive integer, a negative integer or a string.
-Integer values between -256 and 255 and strings of length 1 are designated as Standards Track Document required.
-Integer values from -65536 to -257 and from 256 to 65535 and strings of maximum length 2 are designated as Specification Required.
-Integer values greater than 65535 and strings of length greater than 2 are designated as Expert Review.
-Integer values less than -65536 are marked as Private Use.
+Integer values between -256 and 255 and strings of length 1 are to be registered by Standards Track documents (Standards Action).
+Integer values from -65536 to -257 and from 256 to 65535 and strings of maximum length 2 are to be registered by public specifications (Specification Required).
+Integer values greater than 65535 and strings of length greater than 2 are subject to the Expert Review policy.
+Integer values less than -65536 are marked as private use.

 * CBOR Type: The CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.